-On catwalk: Mongolia
+On the catwalk: Mongolia

 Alongside purely aesthetic function it had to help people survive inclement steppe winter, suffocating summer and remain undamaged during permanent migration.
 To the present day Mongolian national costume, the deel, wonderfully deals with these challenges of nature and way of life.